Sierra Ferrell: Career

 Ferrell self-released two albums, Pretty Magic Spell in 2018, and Washington by the Sea in 2019, which she sold while busking.
-In addition to these albums, she posted an assortment of covers, original material and live performances to her YouTube channel.
+In addition to these albums, she posted covers, original material and live performances to her YouTube channel.
 In 2018, a recording of her song "In Dreams" was recorded and posted by the YouTube channel "GemsOnVHS", attracting millions of views.
-Around the same time, she was also frequently performing at "Honky Tonk Tuesday's" hosted at Nashville's American Legion Post 82, eventually capturing the attention of Gary Paczosa, a producer best known for his collaborations with Alison Krauss and Dolly Parton.
+Around the same time, she was also frequently performing at "Honky Tonk Tuesday's" hosted at Nashville's American Legion Post 82, eventually capturing the attention of Gary Paczosa, a producer known for his collaborations with Alison Krauss and Dolly Parton.
 With the help of Paczosa, she signed to Rounder Records for a three-album deal in 2019.